 Otherwise, read our guide on how to choose and apply the best chain lube for your bike.

 Applying lubricant to an ebike sometimes isn’t as simple as it seems.
-You can’t back-pedal most ebikes, so try putting the bike in a workstand (or get a friend to hold the rear wheel off the ground) so you can turn the pedals to let the lube drip onto the chain evenly.
+You can’t back-pedal most ebikes, so try putting the bike in a workstand so you can turn the pedals to let the lube drip onto the chain evenly.
+If you don't have a stand, you can ask a friend to hold the rear wheel off the ground.

 If your bike has a ‘walk' mode, you can engage it so that the cranks (and rear wheel) spin around slowly, allowing you to lube the chain easily.

 You should also regularly check your ebike's tyre pressures.
-Under-inflated tyres are not only potentially dangerous, but they can also waste power and reduce efficiency, meaning you’ll get less out of a battery charge.
-Equally, running tyres at too high a pressure can compromise comfort and grip, especially if you’re riding off-road.
+Under-inflated tyres are potentially dangerous and can also waste power and reduce efficiency, meaning you’ll get less out of a battery charge.
+Equally, running ebike tyres at too high a pressure can compromise comfort and grip, especially if you’re riding off-road.

 As a starting point, keep your tyres inflated to within the recommended pressures indicated on the sidewall but experiment to find the ideal pressure for you, balancing weight, comfort, grip and rolling resistance.
 Want to know more?
 We've got guides to road bike tyre pressure and mountain bike tyre pressure.